 “Six dead now in Dunwall,” Stuart said.
 “There is word today of another.”
-He unwrapped the gauze to reveal a blackish piece of raw meat.
+He unwrapped the gauze to reveal a blackish chunk of meat.
 It had the dank smell of decay.
-Stuart lifted it and turned his head from the smell, holding the meat, moving it closer to the cage.
-The rat shifted its weight, its thick hairs standing, its frame filling out, at rapt attention.
+Stuart lifted the meat and turned his head from the smell, moving the chunk closer to the cage.
+The rat shifted its weight, its thick hairs standing, its frame filling out, its eyes at rapt attention.
 When the meat was close enough, the rat leaped forward and scraped its claws on the bars.
-It squeaked and it hissed and it did everything it had done at about this same time every day for the last week.
+It squeaked and it hissed and it did everything it had done at this same time, every day, for the last week.

-Stuart took the flesh away, wrapped it back in gauze.
-The rat shrunk back into a bristle pile.
+Stuart wrapped the flesh back in gauze.
+The rat shrunk into a bristle pile.

 “What were you expecting this time?”
 Vera said.

-“For you to ask me what I expected.
+“For you to ask me what I was expecting.
 You can ask me every day for the next month, if you like.”
 Stuart opened another drawer and pulled out thin slices of cheese.
 “This must be done, and it must be done every day, at this time.
 It will continue.
-I will continue, and I will find it.”
+I will continue.
+And, I will find it.”
 He tossed the cheese into the cage with disinterest.
 “A plague is coming, my dear.
 With the Academy funding another month, I’ll draw closer to its cure.”